Saturday, September 29, 2007

 God I love France!"

-And tomorrow the boy from La Ville Des Fleurs will meet the girl (OK: we're stretching this girl-boy business, but whatever!) from Bloemfontein.
+And tomorrow the boy from La Ville Des Fleurs will meet the girl (OK: we're stretching this girl-boy business) from Bloemfontein.

 And we shall see.